luong/blog/blog/2023-11-29-nanoid-new-king-id-generator/index.md

 hide_table_of_contents: true
 ---

 [NanoID](https://github.com/ai/nanoid) is a lib for generating random identifiers.
 It is compared to [UUID](https://www.npmjs.com/package/uuid) but said faster, smaller in code size, friendlier in URL, and shorter in length (21 symbols vs 36) although both have the same collision probability.
-Also NanoId is widely ported to over 20 programming langiages.
+Also NanoId is widely ported to over 20 programming languages.

 For instance, with speed of generating 1000 IDs per hours, it needs ~149 billion years or 1,307,660T IDs in order to have a 1% probability of at least one collision.